Kauthar-Omar/My-Bioinformatics-Internship/README.md

 *To find my niche in a high demand area/field of bioinformatics and learn the relevant path to take in achieving my goal.

-# Goals to achieve my mission
-* To equip myself with the relevant set of skills.
-Here is a [checklist](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/issues/1) of how am progressing in acquring those skills
-* To make myself conversant with the current trends in the genomic research both at ICIPE and Africa at large.
-* To build a culture of reading scientific journals and papers.
-Please find my first [milestone](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/milestone/1) to keep me on track.

 To keep track of my progress executing various task feel free to click [here](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/projects/1).
 Feel free to interact and contribute to my journey.